 Music is a language & you must learn it in order to understand it.
 Just like any other language.
 You want to make sure you can recognize notes and this is accomplished through memorization.
 Which is developed through repetition of practice & study.

 If you have any questions, feel free to contact me.
 You can contact me by replying to this email or through multiple channels throughout social media. whichever you prefer.

-Thanks again for reading & until next lesson, take care.
+Thanks again for reading & until the next lesson, take care.